-2. A Good Project Manager is Positive About Work
+2. Positive About Work

 If the project manager feels that the work isn’t reasonable or achievable, how will the rest of the team members feel?

-A successful project manager has the ability to understand the organization’s priorities, translate those values to their project team, and connect how they relate to individual projects and tasks.
+A great project manager has the ability to understand the organization’s priorities, translate those values to their project team, and connect how they relate to individual projects and tasks.
 These project managers also work with the team on the strategies to achieve that vision.